grafana/metrictank/docs/graphite.md

 * Stable : 100% compatible with graphite and vetted
 * Unstable: not fully compatible yet or not vetted enough

-When you request functions that metrictank cannot provide, it will automatically proxy requests to graphite for a seamless failover.
+When you request functions that metrictank cannot provide, it will automatically, seamlessly proxy requests to graphite.
+Those requests will not include response metadata, will still use Metrictank as a storage system if Graphite is configured that way, and may return a bit slower.
 You can also choose to enable unstable functions via process=any See also:
 * [HTTP api docs for render endpoint](https://github.com/grafana/metrictank/blob/master/docs/http-api.md#graphite-query-api)